Hornbill-Docs/esp-config/esp-config/integration/hornbill-ai.md

 | **Admin** | Provides administrative functionality for the Hornbill platform.
 Only grant this role to platform administrators. |
 | **HAi Manager** | Provides permissions to manage HAi configurations. |

+> **Note:** Each individual application may have its own roles that provide additional access to HAi features within that application.

 ## Accessing HAi Services

 ### Steps